 Key Clinical Concepts

-A philosophy of practice helps a practitioner make decisions, determine what is important, and sets priorities over the course of the ...
+A philosophy of practice helps a practitioner make decisions, determine what is important, and sets priorities over the course of the day by ...